Sidney Excell: Early life

 Educated at marine school in Chatham, Excell worked as an apprenticed shoe maker before joining the metropolitan police and then volunteering for the Palestine Police, in which he served in the 1930s.
-There he met his wife, Lisa, a Russian-Polish immigrant.
+There he met his wife, Lisa, a Jewish Russian-Polish immigrant who had emigrated with her family to escape pogroms.
 They then left Palestine and went to England (British police were not allowed to fraternise with Jews or Arabs in Palestine).
 They were then married in Epping Essex.

 Arrest of Himmler

 On 22 May 1945, the British Army were manning a checkpoint at the Bremervorde Bridge in West Germany when three men were brought in for questioning and their documents examined.
 One, claiming to be "Heinrich Hitzinger", raised suspicion, and Excell arrested all three.
-British soldier Arthur Britton soon identified "Hitzinger" as Heinrich Luitpold Himmler.
+British soldier Arthur Britton soon identified "Hitzinger" as Heinrich Himmler.
 The next day, while in custody in Lüneburg, Himmler committed suicide by poison, biting into a capsule of potassium cyanide before he could be interrogated.